awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-methods.md

   + Amazon Linux 2 \(any version\)
   + Ubuntu 16\.04 or later
 + To connect using the browser\-based client, the instance must have a public IPv4 address\.
-+ If the instance has only private IP addresses, then you can only connect to the instance using your own key and SSH client\.
++ If the instance has only private IP addresses, you can connect to the instance using the EC2 Instance Connect CLI or your own key and SSH client\.
 + EC2 Instance Connect does not support connecting using an IPv6 address\.
 + The Safari browser is currently not supported\.